Not surprised by how AITA dealt with me but it hurts: Bhupathi

 "Honestly the way the federation has dealt with not only me but everyone in Indian tennis for the last 20 years, there is no surprise.
 But at some level it kind of hurts," he added.
 Bhupathi said he agreed to the job as he had a vision for Indian tennis.

-"I don't think at that time I was ready to take on captaincy, but they made a hard sell.
-They committed to certain amount of support on what I wanted to create -- a system -- and got me to agree to take the job," he said.
+"I don't think at that time I was ready to take on captaincy, but they made a hard sell and committed to certain amount of support on what I wanted to create as a system and got me to agree to take a job," he said.
 Talking about the tie against Pakistan, Bhupathi said Team India would win without much trouble.

 "It will be absolutely not difficult for them (Indian) to beat Pakistan anywhere in this world...we were always going to beat Pakistan regardless of where we played and who played for Pakistan," he said.
 "The bottom line is that now the good news is we have a semi-descent draw- if we win we are playing Croatia," Bhupathi added.